-When deciding to use a graph or a table to communicate your data-driven message, always ask yourself how the information will be used.
+When using a graph or a table to communicate your data-driven message, always ask yourself how the information will be used.

-Graphs are essentially a visual display of quantitative information along two axes.
+Charts are essentially a visual display of quantitative information along two axes.
 Visuals are used as a way for our brains to quickly understand information, which is a powerful tool if used correctly.
-Graphs can show a large amount of data quickly in a way that is easy to process, without distracting people with a bunch of numbers.
+Charts can show a large amount of data quickly in a way that is easy to process, without distracting people with a bunch of numbers.

-According to Stephen Few, graphs reveal more than a collection of individual values.
+According to Stephen Few, charts reveal more than a collection of individual values.
 Because of their visual nature, they show the overall shape of your data.
-This is when you should use graphs instead of tables:
+This is when you should use charts instead of tables:

 - The message is contained in the shape of the values (e.g. patterns, trends, exceptions).

 - The display will be used to reveal relationships among whole sets of values.